Title: On the Verge (Prelude to an Admission of Love)

 “Mulder, what happened?”
 She reaches for his hand, grasps his fingers.
 “Are you okay?”

-“Am *I* okay?”
+“Am I okay?”
 Smiling, he lifts her hand to his lips and places a soft kiss on her knuckles.
 Her skin is warm.
-Thank you, Dr. Taumata!
+Praise Jesus.
 “Scully, you’re the one lying in a hospital bed.”

 “But you…?”
 Her words trail off as she glances around the room.
 He does the same.

 Ari is busy organizing the contents of a cupboard.
-She offers him a quick smile.
+She offers them a quick smile.

 Scully clings to his hand, tightening her grip.
 “Mulder, I…I don’t know what happened to me.”